Do you want to learn about some of the best smith machine shoulder exercises to include it in your workouts for a stronger, better-looking shoulder.

 2. Smith Machine Behind The Neck Shoulder Press

-A smith behind-the-neck press is an exercise that targets your shoulders.
-The standard military press and the overhead dumbbell presses hit more of the anterior head of the deltoid, which is often stimulated a lot even during the bench press.
+The standard military press and the overhead dumbbell press hit more of the anterior head of the deltoid, which is often stimulated a lot, even during the bench press.

 Behind the neck press, on the other hand, stimulates all the three heads of the shoulder, It also recruits the triceps, traps, and rhomboids.

 The seated behind-the-neck shoulder press with the Smith machine is not recommended, especially if you are a beginner.
-The reason is that, bringing the weight behind your neck under heavy load may place your shoulder joint in a position where it can get damaged.
+The reason is that bringing the weight behind your neck under a heavy load may place your shoulder joint in a position where it can get damaged.

-If you do not have a fair amount of shoulder mobility, it is not recommended to perform this smith machine shoulder exercises.
+If you do not have a fair amount of shoulder mobility, this Smith machine shoulder exercise is not recommended.

 - Set the Smith machine bar to the height of your shoulders when you sit on the bench.